NextZenStudent/LAMMPS/README.md

 lmp_mpi -in shockley_edge.lmp

-So the command in the 6th row is nothing but:
+So the command is nothing but:
 1. lammps executable file (lmp_mpi); (use whatever the lammps executable file in your system or server)
 2. shockley_edge.lmp is the input lammps file